Logical Deduction Online Quiz

 Conclusions:

-I. Some buses are cars.
+I. Some bags are blankets.

 II.
-Some cars are buses.
+Some papers are blankets.

 Options: